Revised November 17, 2018

 a Middle Triassic (240mya) semi-aquatic reptile, Litorosuchus somnii based on a complete and articulated skeleton (Fig. 1) together with hard and soft dermal tissue (see below).
 Note the antorbital fenestra without a fossa.
 That’s a key trait that led the Li team astray.

 Li et al. nested Litorosuchus with the armored and aquatic Vancleavea (Nesbitt et al 2009, Fig. 2), which they still insist is an aberrant stem archosaur (Nesbitt et al. 2009, Nesbitt 2011) despite lacking an upper temporal or antorbital fenestera, among a long list of other autapomorphies.
 Five years ago here Vancleavea was nested with Helveticosaurus in the Thalattosauria in the large reptile tree (LRT) where it remains today.
 Taxon exclusion burned the Nesbitt et al. 2009 study on Vancleavea and the Nesbitt 2011 study on archosaurs.
 Two of those team members (Nesbitt and Stocker) are also on the Li et al. 2016 team.
-Sadly for Science, Li et al. 2016 got burned again for the same reason.
-Pride.
+Sadly, Li et al. 2016 got burned again for the same reason.

 Let’s take a look at the Li et al. abstract,